-- 42. Sears Canada entered into a transaction with Cadillac Fairview Corporation Limited ("Cadillac Fairview") for the sale of leases for five stores: the Toronto Eaton Centre, Sherway Gardens, Markville Shopping Centre, Masonville Place, and Richmond Centre.
-The total consideration proposed was \$400 million. - 43.
+- 52. Sears Canada entered into a transaction with Cadillac Fairview Corporation Limited ("Cadillac Fairview") for the sale of leases for five stores: the Toronto Eaton Centre, Sherway Gardens, Markville Shopping Centre, Masonville Place, and Richmond Centre.
+The total consideration proposed was \$400 million. - 53.
 The transaction was not initiated by the Company.
-Rather, it was initiated by a proposal from Cadillac Fairview and negotiations were led by Sears Canada's management with input as necessary from external advisors and various Board members. - 44.
-Management had ranked the five stores in the Cadillac Fairview transaction in the top seventeen stores with real estate value exceeding trading value, with three being in the top ten.
+Rather, it was initiated by a proposal from Cadillac Fairview and negotiations were led by Sears Canada's management with input as necessary from external advisors and various Board members. - 54.
+Management had determined that the five stores that were the subject of the Cadillac Fairview transaction were among the seventeen stores whose real estate value most significantly exceeded trading value, and three of the stores were in the top ten.
 The divestiture of these assets was consistent with the Company's plan to right-size and re-focus its business.
-The consideration of \$400 million represented a value of more than 26.1 times the four-wall trading EBITDA and greatly exceeded management's estimate of real estate value by approximately \$158 million.
+The consideration of \$400 million represented more than 26.1 times the four-wall trading EBITDA and exceeded management's estimate of real estate value by approximately \$158 million.